How We Add Faces to Blank Places

 My favorite, however, may be outside Frank Gehry’s famous Bilbao Museum.
-Jeff Koons’ Puppy Face was placed at the entry—before the museum even opened to the public in 1997.
+Jeff Koons’ Puppy Face was placed at the entry—before this museum in Spain even opened to the public in 1997.
 How can we not feel happy when taking in a baby animal face?

 Although, come to think of it, when I look back in time, I have to admit, the one below, not quite as cuddly, is riveting, too.
 It really defines the genre.

 It’s a shot of one of the Pyramids at Giza, Egypt, with the Great Sphinx in front.
 The pyramids are about 5000 years old, and the Sphinx of similar vintage, shows the mug of a long-ago pharaoh who’s definitive identity appears lost in the sands of time.